dragoon/dragoon.github.io/_posts/2012-03-14-tpf-mobile-app.md

 So I decided to create an application that will show how much time is left till the next bust at the bus stops.
 I immediately fired up with this idea and decided not to postpone it for a long time and try to write a small prototype.
 Since I don't know **Objective C** and have not developed in **Java** for years, but have a good knowledge of **HTML/Javascript**, my choice fell on a cross-platform framework called <a href="http://phonegap.com/">PhoneGap</a>, which I have heard many positive reviews about.

-Very quickly I have found a great book from <a href="http://oreilly.com/">O'Reilly</a>, that at this moment is available for free inside their <i>Open Feedback Publishing System</i>: <a href="http://ofps.oreilly.com/titles/9781449383268/">Building Android Apps with HTML, CSS, and JavaScript</a>.
+Very quickly I have found a great book from <a href="http://oreilly.com/">O'Reilly</a>, that at this moment is available for free inside their *Open Feedback Publishing System*: <a href="http://ofps.oreilly.com/titles/9781449383268/">Building Android Apps with HTML, CSS, and JavaScript</a>.
 Among other libraries, they also used <a href="http://jqtouch.com/">jQTouch</a>, that I also found really nice, though it is primarily focused on the **iPhone** users.

 After nearly week of work in the evenings, I have finally created the working prototype: